swaxi/SGTool/README.md

       0.2.15
       * Use cosine rolloff for high/low and bandpass filters to reduce ringing
-      * Change Remove Regional to 1st or 2nd order polynomial 0.2.14
+      * Change Remove Regional to 1st or 2nd order polynomial
+      * New grids use stdev scaling of grid to better highlight features 0.2.14
       * don't try to load LINE_ID codes if they don't exist in WTMM
       * added PCA & ICA calculations for multiband grids